unixie/uTasker/README.md

 Manages a table of tasks in a sqlite file that can be located anywhere you wish.

+### Mental Model

+- Press **Update** for any change to take place
+- Super-simple Agile, retaining only the concept of Points and sort of Sprint (Workbench)
+- Once completed, a Task cannot be revived, only cloned
+- Use database with external tools for analysis (Points to time, etc)

 ### Workflow

 - Backlog screen